Page Type: | Mountain/Rock |

 From "inland" China

 Fly to Beijing and continue on national flights to Urumqi and Kashgar.
-If you have the time, you can go by train in between Urumqi and Kashgar.
+If you have the time, you can go by train between Urumqi and Kashgar.
 It’s a nice ride, first through the Tian Shan Mountains and later through the outskirts of the Taklamakan Desert.
 Tickets can be hard to get though.
-If you don’t book the national flights in advance, you can buy tickets on the airports.
-The climbing season on Muztagh Ata and the peak season for travelling to Kashgar are at the same time so you better book in advance.
+If you don’t book the national flights in advance, you can buy tickets at the airports.
+The climbing season on Muztagh Ata and the peak season for traveling to Kashgar are at the same time so you better book in advance.

 Pros.